pppedro173/glfxmsp/README.md

 - PHP UNIT was used for testing.

-- A script was created to generate te full coverage report, just run composer-run-unit-tests and a reports directory will be generated with all the details.
+- A script was created to generate a full coverage report, just run composer-run-unit-tests and a reports directory will be generated with all the details.

-- IMPORTANT NOTE: Runing the unit cleans the Db file (creates an empty Db type setting).
+- IMPORTANT NOTE: Runing the unit tests cleans the Db file (creates an empty Db type setting).

 Requirements
 ------------